andlo/mycroft-skills-list-gitbook/skills/skill-release-test.MycroftAI.md

 ---
-description: Tool used by Mycroft  internal Quality Assurance team when validating a new mycroft-core release
+description: 'Tool used by Mycroft  internal Quality Assurance team when validating a new mycroft-core release'
 ---

 ### _skill-release-test.MycroftAI_